Generic selectors

-Would you like to know more about chemical cells and fuel cells?
+Would you like to know more about conventional or electric cells and fuel cells?
+Do you know what the differences are and how each type works?

-The online chemical cell and fuel cell simulations on this page will help you to better understand how a chemical cell and a fuel cell work and what are the differences between them.
+The online cell simulations on this page will help you to better understand how conventional batteries, also called electric cells, and fuel cells work and what are the differences between them.

 Fuel cell